-If you refuse a Guard Response (or neither you nor your emergency contact can be reached and you have not opted-in to Ring’s Guard Response service), no guard will be sent.
+If you opt-out of Guard Response and neither you nor your emergency contact can be reached, no guard will be sent.
 Depending on the rules of the area where you live, however, this may also mean that the Central Monitoring Station will be unable to dispatch local emergency responders or the local emergency responders may refuse to respond to the dispatch.

 Does it cost anything to have a Guard Response?

-This is separate from and is not included in the cost of your Ring Protect Plus plan.
+This is separate from and is not included in the cost of your Ring Protect plan.

 The chart below is a list of U.S. States and areas that have a Verified Response policy where Ring Alarm also offers Guard Responses upon request: